$5.00

 Harmonic Circles II

-is a complex oscillator primarily based on the phase modulation of sines, but also adding ring modulation and frequency modulation to it.
+is a complex oscillator based on the summation, phase modulation, ring modulation and frequency modulation of harmonically related sines.

 Phase Modulation vs. Frequency Modulation